How to Beat Imposter Syndrome as a Blogger or Freelance Writer

 1. Prove that you actually know something.

-This can be as simple as a blog post detailing tangible results, or by putting up a new website that you designed and coded all by yourself.
-Once it’s established that you know a little bit about a given topic, it isn’t hard to make the leap to relative expert status.
+This can be as simple as a blog post detailing tangible results, posting a YouTube video you edited yourself, boosting your social media presence on LinkedIn, or creating a once-a-week newsletter.
+Once it’s established that you know a little bit about a given topic, it isn’t hard to leap to relative expert status.

 2. Offer Help.

-Whatever area you decide to specialize in there are always beginners looking for assistance.
-Use Twitter Search to find them if need be.
-Be willing to offer as much advice and help as you can, while asking for nothing in return.
-If you do this well, to them you’re immediately a relative expert.
-Word of mouth is a powerful thing, so by helping a handful of people it may not be long before your reputation grows.
+Whatever area you specialize in, beginners always look for assistance.
+Try to find people who are a few steps behind you.
+Be willing to offer as much advice and help as possible while asking for nothing in return.
+If you do this well, you’re immediately a relative expert to your audience.
+Word of mouth is a powerful thing, so by helping a handful of people, it may not be long before your reputation grows.

 3. Continue Building Your Skills.

 Don’t trick yourself into believing you’re an expert because you know some basics.
 That isn’t good for you or anyone else.
-As you become recognized in your field, you need to challenge yourself to up your game, and continue adding value.
-The only way to do that is to consistently be learning and building your own knowledge.
+As you become recognized in your field, you need to challenge yourself to up your game and continue adding value.
+The only way to do that is to consistently learn and build your knowledge.

 Learn How to Make Your First $1,000 Freelance Writing (in 30 Days or Less)